dougeby/IntuneDocs/intune/app-protection-policies.md

 ### To change the list of user groups

 1. In  the **App policy** blade, choose the policy you want to change.
-This opens the details specific to the policy you selected.
+This selection shows the details specific to the policy you selected.

 2. Choose **User groups** to open the **User group** blade that shows the list of current user groups who have this policy.